kayabaNerve/serai/docs/Economics.md

 `CURRENT_STAKE` is the amount of stake from each external network, capped at the amount needed for each external network to be secure (so a validator set with unused capacity only counts for the amount required to be secure).
+(That should be renamed RequiredStake?)

 The block reward from genesis till the end of `INITIAL_PERIOD` is fixed to `INITIAL_REWARD`.
 Afterwards, the block reward is